 Check out this video to really get a feel for the challenge:

-If all this has inspired you to pay a visit to Jinja and Bujagali for the next festival, here are some tips:
+If all this has inspired you to pay a visit to Jinja and Bujagali for the next Nile River Festival, here are some tips:

 - Check out the main festival site here, for all the most up-to-date information